Most Popular

 There is much focus in the homeschool culture on wholesome reading material, particularly titles which feature boys and girls of exemplary virtue.
 In these books, the main characters consistently—if not inexplicably—model correct choices and praiseworthy attitudes.
 Such flawless characters, the … Continue reading

-Just glancing at the cover of a book can draw you back to a moment in time and evoke strong feelings whether heartwarming or heartbreaking.
-My first memory of my mom reading aloud to me was the unfortunate summer that … Continue reading
+Revisiting childhood can happen in an instant—just glancing at the cover of a book can draw you back to a moment in time and evoke strong feelings whether heartwarming or heartbreaking.
+My first memory of my mom reading aloud to … Continue reading